wp-plugins/stats-counter/readme.txt

 * Online user monitor (coming soon)

 Usefull additional functions can be found at www.wpadm.com in the User profile.
-Stats counter is a new plugin, so we tryed have to provide a bug-free plugin/widget.
+Analytics Stats Counter Statistics is a new plugin, so we tryed have to provide a bug-free plugin/widget.
 We are maintain this project.
 We make a  Stats Counter who count all new trend in Websitetracking how: IPv6, Country and City detection, Referer statistic and so on.

 == Frequently Asked Questions ==